 Beware of bad hosting providers

 There are bad apples among hosting providers, unfortunately.
 They cast a shadow over the entire business, and here at ICDSoft, we try to use every opportunity to fix this.
 Before choosing a hosting provider, make sure to check their online ratings.
 We have found that customer reviews are the most honest ones, as many review sites often just post what the providers give them.
 Be sure to check a company's TrustPilot rating, and make sure that you read their bad reviews as well.
-ReviewSignal is also a popular review website that has a high authority due to the extensive testing and the publishing of all their testing data.
+ReviewSignal is also a popular review website that has a high authority due to their extensive testing and publishing of all their testing data.
 With our new server platform, including PHP-FPM with OPcache and server-side caching, we would be a proud entrant into the 2021 benchmarks.